rlugojr/linkurious-enterprise-manual/stop.md

 ### Stop on Linux systems

-In the folder of Linkurious, click on the `stop` file.
+Go to the folder of Linkurious, then run `>./stop.sh`.

 ### Stop on Mac OS X

-In the folder of Linkurious, click on the `stop` file.
+Go to the folder of Linkurious, then run `>./stop.sh`.

 ### Stop on Windows